 The University of California at Berkeley hesitated to admit Ed Roberts when he initially applied, as he was severely disabled from polio, which he contracted as a teenager.
 He had virtually no functional movement and used a respirator to breathe.
-"We've tried cripples before and it didn't work," said the university.
+“We’ve tried cripples before and it didn’t work,” said the university.
 They reluctantly admitted Ed in 1962 and arranged for him to live in the campus medical facility, Cowell Hall.
 His brother, also a student, served as an on-campus PA, often pushing Ed from class to class in an old manual wheelchair.
 Ed was accustomed to rejection; a year earlier in 1961 the state vocational rehabilitation agency refused to serve him, as he was considered too severely disabled and labeled unemployable.
 That decision was later overturned.
-One of the many ironies of Ed's life was that fourteen years later in 1975, Governor Jerry Brown appointed Ed as state Director of California’s rehabilitation agency, the same institution that once deemed him too severely disabled to ever work.
-In his position he was able to influence the establishment of many new CILs throughout the state.
+One of the many ironies of Ed’s life was that fourteen years later in 1975, Governor Jerry Brown appointed Ed as state Director of California’s rehabilitation agency, the same institution that once deemed him too severely disabled to ever work.
 He would serve as Director for eight years.

 In the late 60’s and early 70’s Berkeley students with severe disabilities were organized into a group known as The Rolling Quads.
 Led by Ed, they began exerting pressure on the university to become more accessible and began seeking funding to develop a student organization to work for barrier removal and support services, including Personal Attendant services, for students with disabilities to live independently while attending school.
 Ed Roberts was launching a self-help movement that would radicalize how people with disabilities perceived themselves.
 He did it for himself and then began laying the groundwork for the rest of us.
 Independence and rehabilitation have not been the same since, and will never return to the archaic notions which perceived people with disabilities as passive recipients of charity, unable to self direct their lives.